High frequency, calibration-free molecular measurements in situ in the living body†

 Abolition of the need for end-users to perform sensor calibration proved key to the widespread use of home-glucose monitors.
-Motivated by this observation here we have adapted electrochemical aptamer-based (E-AB) sensors, a sensing technology that is far more general than the glucose monitor, to the problem of performing calibration-free in-vivo measurements of molecules other than glucose.
-Specifically, we first demonstrate the ability of E-AB sensors to achieve the accurate and precise measurement of cocaine, ATP and kanamycin in vitro in undiluted whole blood, achieving clinically relevant accuracy (better than ±20%) in undiluted whole blood without the need to calibrate individual sensors.
-We then demonstrate similar, calibration-free accuracy (±30%) for ATP and kanamycin measurements with sensors when placed in situ in the jugular veins of live rats over multi-hour measurements runs that achieve time resolution of seconds and concentration precision of a few micromolar.
+Motivated by this observation here we have adapted electrochemical aptamer-based (E-AB) sensors, a sensing technology that is far more general than the glucose monitor, to the problem of performing calibration-free in vivo measurements of molecules other than glucose.
+Specifically, we first demonstrate the ability of E-AB sensors to achieve the accurate and precise measurement of cocaine, ATP and kanamycin in vitro in undiluted whole blood, achieving clinically relevant accuracy (better than ±20%) in this sample matrix without the need to calibrate individual sensors.
+We then demonstrate similar, calibration-free accuracy (±30%) for ATP and kanamycin measurements with sensors placed in situ in the jugular veins of live rats over multi-hour measurements runs that achieve time resolution of seconds and concentration precision of a few micromolar.